davy7125/polyphone/docs/en/tutorials/create-a-soundfont-from-scratch.rst

 In the context of this simple tutorial, no other parameters have to be edited for the instrument to work.
 It should be already possible to play with the :ref:`virtual keyboard <toolbar keyboard>`.

-However, to improve the instrument it is advisable to enter a value in the “Vol env release (s)” row, which prevents the sound from stopping abruptly, as soon as a key is released.
+However, to improve the instrument it is advisable to enter a value in the :guilabel:`Vol env release (s)` row, which prevents the sound from stopping abruptly, as soon as a key is released.
 The other parameters are described in the description of :ref:`tables <instrument editor table>`.